 Important Note:

-- The information provided here are guidelines and doesn’t replace medical advice.
+- The information provided here is guidelines and doesn’t replace medical advice.
 Visit the doctor if symptoms persist for a prolonged time.

 - Every child is different and what works for one may not work for others.
-The above-stated home remedies have no side effects so you can try them one at a time and see which works best for your kid.
+The above-stated home remedies have no side effects so you can try them individually and see which works best for your kid.

 - Make sure you have introduced each ingredient separately and checked for allergies.